 If we have to cancel a trip due to severe weather or water conditions, we will either reschedule your trip as possible or provide a full refund of your deposit - your choice.
 If you cancel a trip with more than three weeks notice, we will refund your deposit.
 If you cancel with less than three weeks notice, we hold the deposit but will reschedule your trip at the earliest mutually convenient date during the same calendar year.
 Return to Questions

 Can we keep the fish we catch?

-Yes, you are more than welcome to keep any legal fish you catch (there are size limits on largemouth bass, smallmouth bass and crappie).
+We encourage the release of bass, however you are allowed to keep any legal fish you catch, including bass, as you wish.
+There are size limits on many species.
 However, we do NOT clean fish.
 Any fish you keep, you are responsible for caring for.
 We ask folks who want to keep fish to bring an ice chest (or two) with ice.
 We keep fish in a livewell while we are fishing and then will put them in your cooler for transport home.
 Return to Questions